-At the first meeting of each new fiscal year, our compensation committee sets annual base salaries, determines the amount of discretionary and performance-based bonuses for the prior year and sets performance criteria for our performance-based bonuses for the following year.
-In making these compensation decisions, our compensation committee considers the recommendations of our Chief Executive Officer, particularly with respect to salary adjustments, discretionary and performance-based bonus targets and awards and equity incentive awards of our other named executive officers.
+At the first meeting of each new fiscal year, our compensation committee sets annual base salaries, determines the amount of performance-based and discretionary bonuses for the prior year, sets performance criteria for our performance-based bonuses for the following year and determines the amount of equity-based incentive compensation to grant to our named executive officers.
+In making these compensation decisions, our compensation committee considers the recommendations of our Chief Executive Officer, particularly with respect to salary adjustments, performance-based and discretionary bonus targets and awards and equity incentive awards of our other named executive officers.
 Our compensation committee meets with our Chief Executive Officer at least annually to discuss and review his recommendations for compensation of our executive officers, excluding himself.
 When making individual compensation decisions for our named executive officers, the compensation committee takes many factors into account, including the officer's experience, responsibilities, management abilities and job performance, our performance as a whole, current market conditions and competitive pay levels for similar positions at comparable companies.
 These factors are considered by the compensation committee in a subjective manner without any specific formula or weighting.

-During its annual review process, our compensation committee has set compensation for each named executive officer at a level we believe is appropriate considering each named executive officer's annual review, level of responsibility, the awards and compensation paid to the named executive officer in past years and progress toward or attainment of previously set personal and corporate goals and objectives, including attainment of financial performance goals and such other factors as the compensation committee has deemed appropriate and in our best interests and the best interests of our stockholders.
+During its annual review process, our compensation committee has set compensation for each named executive officer at a level we believe is appropriate considering each named executive officer's annual review, level of responsibility, the awards and compensation paid to the named executive officer in past years and progress toward or attainment of previously set personal and corporate goals and objectives, including attainment of financial performance goals and such other factors as the compensation committee has deemed appropriate and in our best interests of our stockholders.
 The compensation committee has given different weight at different times to different factors for each named executive officer.
 Our performance criteria are discussed more fully below under the heading "-Bonus Compensation-Performance-Based Bonus."
 Other than with respect to our performance-based bonuses, the compensation committee has not relied on predetermined formulas or a limited set of criteria when it evaluates the performance of our named executive officers.